LAW OF DEMAND

 - The prices of related commodities remain the same.

-- There is no change in Tastes and Preferences of Consumers.
+- There is no change in the Tastes and Preferences of Consumers.

 - There is no substitute for the commodity.

-- Size and composition of Population should not change.
+- The size and composition of the Population should not change.

-- The climate and weather conditions are same.
+- The climate and weather conditions remain the same.

 - The tax rates and other fiscal measures (Government Policy) remain the same.

-8.There is no expectations of change in prices in future.
+8.There is no expectations of change in prices in the future.

-Law of Demand is always expressed through market demand, market demand schedule and market demand curve.
+The Law of Demand is always expressed through market demand, market demand schedule, and market demand curve.
 Law of Demand can be explained with the help of example and diagram:-

 IMPORTANT FACTS ABOUT LAW OF DEMAND